Do Kegel Exercises Help Treat Enlarged Prostate? (BPH)

 While Kegel exercises may help alleviate some symptoms, they do not address the problem of the prostate itself.
 Most often than not, treatments focused on BPH and enlarged prostate will actually help treat and resolve these urinary symptoms in men.
 To avoid potential issues like bladder failure, it is important to undergo evaluation earlier, while symptoms may be mild.

 If you have any bothersome urinary symptoms at all it is important to discuss them with either your family physician or to undergo evaluation with a urologist.
-Doctors Tsai, Shaw, and their staff at Austin Urology Institute are highly rated and acclaimed urologists in the Austin and Greater Austin area who are available to help with and treat any urinary issues.
+Dr. Shaw and the staff at Austin Urology Institute are highly rated and acclaimed urologists in the Austin and Greater Austin area who are available to help with and treat any urinary issues.